r3nya/redux-utils/README.md

     })

 This creates `LOGIN_REQUEST`, `LOGIN_SUCCESS` and `LOGIN_FAILURE` which you can use with reducers.
 In order to call createLoginAction, you pass in a username and a password which are sent in the body of the request as a JSON object.
 Simple.

+Combine reducers is a function from [redux-immutable](https://github.com/gajus/redux-immutable) with minor changes to make it FSA standard.

+The example below starts a store with the `CONSTRUCT` reducers.
+The import of reducers is different than normal so in order to use this, you need to check out the documentation of [redux-immutable](https://github.com/gajus/redux-immutable).

+    let reducer = combineReducers(reducers)
+    let state = Immutable.Map({})
+    state = reducer(state, {type: `CONSTRUCT`})
+    const Store = createStoreWithMiddleware(reducer, state)

+All functions and middleware is imported with {} around it, there is no default export.

 ---